ahmedsamehahmed55/ASME-electrical-team/README.md

 | **B+**          | Battery positive (motor power input)              |
 | **B-**          | Battery negative (ground)                         |

+If you want to reduce the wiring complexity, you can just PULL L_EN, R_EN, and VCC to be high, and then you can easily control the speed of the actuator by the PWM from only two pins from the PI.

+Here is the code

 * A **diagram** or image of the electrical system
 * Sections for **Setup**, **Hardware List**, or **Team Credits**